mikemost/geomatics/README.md

 ## Updating Notebooks

-All notebooks in the GE 410 Numerical Methods for Geomatics workspace have been updated to use this package instead of the original `myfunctions.py` module.
+All notebooks in the workspace have been updated to use this package instead of the original `myfunctions.py` module.

 To update additional notebooks, run: